zixipay/zixipay.github.io/merchant.md

 ```
 POST /apiv2/listinvoices
 ```
 Get all the invoices.
-There are optional filters which can be used to narrow down the search.
+Optional filters which could be used to narrow down the search.

 **Parameters:**